BUYERS GUIDE - WAGONS MEDIUM

-Clearly, Toyota has been forced to improve passive safety of the single-cab ute version to retain its mining and government customers, yet the company hasn’t put the same degree of safety into the 76 wagon and Troopy variants that don’t get a five-star safety rating.
+Clearly, Toyota was forced to improve passive safety of the single-cab ute version to retain its mining and government customers, yet the company hadn’t put the same degree of safety into the 76 wagon and Troopy variants that didn’t get a five-star safety rating.

-Sensibly, the split-rim wheel is no more: replaced by tubeless steel 6Jx16 wheels, shod with 225/95R16 tyres.
+Sensibly, the split-rim wheel was gone: replaced by tubeless steel 6Jx16 wheels, shod with 225/95R16 tyres.

 Those who can’t live with the narrow-track rear axle have two wide-track, legal choices : 4WD Mods – Powertrain/Dana axle for 70 series V8 models – March 2016 and 4WD Mods – Powertrain/e Tru Tracker wide-track kit for LandCruiser 70s

 In August 2020 all variants in the 4.5-litre V8 turbo-diesel workhorse range gained a multimedia system with a 15.5cm ( 6.1-inch) touch screen that incorporated satellite navigation with voice recognition and Bluetooth connectivity.